 Priority would go to replanting and protecting areas stripped of vegetation.
 Learners will micro-manage corporate exploitation to re-establish climax native ecologies.
 Industrial forestry will be limited to fringe orchard areas while old-growth forests expand outward.
 If possible, native populations and their guests will administer these areas.
 Learners will clean up and restock sterilized seas and waterways.

 Current dosage rates of pollution will be curtailed.
-Tolerable maxima will be established for pollutants, much lower than our “scientific” hope-for-the-best guesstimates.
-Reversible processes will fine-tune toxin inputs to neutralize their harmful effects.
+Tolerable maxima will be established for every pollutant, much lower than our “scientific” hope-for-the-best guesstimates.
+Reversible processes will fine-tune toxin inputs to neutralize their harmful effect.
 If necessary, major polluters will be fined until they shut down.
-Funds so acquired will finance cleanup programs for less polluting industries and municipal waste treatment systems of sound design.
-Urban storm drains will become just that, not just sewage flushing systems on very rainy days.
+Funds so acquired will finance cleanup programs for less shitty industries and municipal waste treatment systems of sound design.
+Urban storm drains will become just that, not sewage flushing systems on rainy days.

 Learner gene architects will redesign plankton and marine algae to flourish in changing conditions of oceanic salinity, acidity, eutrophication and warmth.
 Current conditions are stressing natural strains and becoming less and less survivable.
-Tailored bacteria and fungi can break down persistent toxins into less harmful substances.
-Those whose toxicity cannot be minimized to tolerable levels, will become Controlled Substances and outlawed.
+Tailored bacteria and fungi will break down persistent toxins into less harmful substances.
+Those whose toxicity cannot be minimized to tolerable levels will become Controlled Substances and outlawed.